maarten-dp/requests-flask-adapter/README.md

 FlaskAdapter is a requests adapter intended to allow its user to call Flask app endpoints, with requests, without having to run a Flask server.

-Its main uses include building integration tests and client tests without having to resort to multithreading/multiprocessing to spawn a running Flask app.
+Its main uses include building integration tests and client tests without having to resort to multithreading/multiprocessing/running an instance in another shell/docker to spawn a running Flask app.
 In doing so, you are able to to call the endpoints you wish to test with your client.
 It can also be used as an alternative to the Flask test_client, unlocking the well-known and well-loved interface of requests in your unittests, because god knows I love those `json.loads(res.data.decode('utf-8'))` statements in my tests.

 ### Using FlaskAdapter as a test client